felicity-homman/felicity-homman/README.md

 :desert_island: I love robots (Sony AIBO 💙), dogs, electronic music, and comics/manga.
 I'm a dual citizen, US and Estonia.\
    I've been into computers since I was young, writing personal websites on my interests in HTML.
 I love to learn and am completely insatiable when it comes to gathering knowledge that is new to me.
-Along with the opportunity to be creative and flex my problem solving muscles, this is what draws me to programming; being in a collaborative field that is changing constantly!\
+Along with the opportunity to be creative and flex my problem solving muscles, this is what draws me to programming - being in a collaborative field that is changing constantly!\
 \
 :ocean: My (personal) computer is running Linux Mint 20.3\
 \